A question: who doesn’t want a small piece of bread with something delicious on top?

 Just make sure to keep the toothpicks – they’ll be counted for the final bill.

-Not got Your Pintxo Fix?
-Hit Me up in the Comments
+Not Got Your Pintxo Fix?
+Get in Touch

 As always I’m going to promise my readers that the advice doesn’t stop here!
 If you’ve got any comments or questions about pintxos in Barcelona or anything else to do with your holiday I am here.